kwantlen/scenarios/juliana.rst

 Four interconnected careers in business and ecology have unfolded in her life, and each step along these paths has brought her closer to herself, her family, and to the society in which she lives.
 Still, there’s much more to do, much more to see.
-Her boys, Dean and Josh, are now well along their own paths, making their way through service learning projects, building careers in design and urban planning, soaking up experiences the way that shore plants at Boundary Bay flourish with the incoming tide.
+Her boys, Frank and Robert, are now well along their own paths, making their way through service learning projects, building careers in design and urban planning, soaking up experiences the way that shore plants at Boundary Bay flourish with the incoming tide.
 Juliana pauses, remembers her